mediaelement/mediaelement/docs/usage.md

 ### RequireJS
 With `Require.js`, you will need the following setup if you are planning to use HLS, M(PEG)-DASH or FLV, given the way the packages are bundled.

-To make it work, install via NPM any of the external libraries you will need (i.e., HLS.js).
+To make it work, install via npm any of the external libraries you will need (i.e., HLS.js).
 ```
 npm install hls.js
 ```